 What are the priorities for this funding round?

-1) Practices that reduce pathogen concentrations of the Tomales Bay watershed.
+The priority for this grant is to fund the implementation of rangeland practices that reduce pathogen concentrations of the Tomales Bay watershed.

 What is the process?